Itchen Navigation: Flora and fauna

 The Itchen Navigation supports a rich flora and fauna, and one benefit of the 5-year grant-funded restoration project has been the regular monitoring and publishing of reports to document this.
 Annual reports on the populations of birds, bats, otters, water voles and butterflies, damselflies and dragonflies have been produced, with occasional reports on other aspects, while the Environment Agency has produces fisheries reports.
 As part of the project, a number of engineering works have been carried out to stabilise the banks, and trees have been cut back to reduce the amount of shade and encourage the growth of marginal vegetation.
 In the case of the water vole survey, this has been concentrated on the sections where work has been carried out, whereas the butterfly, damselfly and dragonfly survey has tended to cover the whole navigation.
 Vegetated berms containing marginal plants have been placed along the banks.
 The project has tried to avoid the installation of revetments, as the vertical faces prevent wildlife accessing the banks, but where a revetment is necessary to combat erosion, it has been built of oak and a berm placed in front of it to soften the edge.

 In recognition of the fact that many people use the towpath to exercise their dogs, dog dips have been installed at Allbrook and Shawford.
 These provide easy access into the water for dogs, and owners are encouraged to only allow dogs to swim at these locations, to conserve the bank in other places.
 The water vole surveys have followed the best practice described in the Water Vole Conservation Handbook (2006), and have also recorded evidence of otter, brown rat and American mink populations.
-While carrying out the work, the surveyors have also counted sightings of kingfisher, heron, moorhen and coot.
+While carrying out the work, the surveyors have also counted sightings of kingfisher, grey heron, moorhen and coot.
 A bat survey carried out in 2008 recorded six of the 17 species common to the United Kingdom.
 Those recorded were common pipistrelle, soprano pipistrelle, Daubenton's, noctule, and serotine and brown long-eared bats.
 Eel surveys have been carried out on the navigation at two-yearly intervals since 2009.
 The 2017 survey showed a slight increase in the number of smaller eels detected, but overall the population is still at risk, having declined by around 60 percent since 2009, although there was a small increase since 2015, and the sizes of those measured were more variable, indicating that the population may be recovering.
 Most of the population is confined to the lower river, below Shawford.
 The surveys also record the other varieties of fish caught, which include brown trout, Atlantic salmon and grayling in significant numbers, with smaller quantities of gudgeon, roach, perch and pike.
 Brown trout inhabit most of the river, whereas the other species are mainly found in the lower river.